GeneralPancakeMSTR/PublicNotes/portfolio.md

 - I am further surprised having closed out the year with completed works *and* proud of what I have accomplished.
 - Cliché as it is, I am looking forward to another year of surprises and learning, and having no idea what I will get up to next.
 - If you have read up to this point, thank you for your time.
 You can go now.

+# About Me
+I am a 31 year old amateur 3D artist living in the American Southwest.
+I have a Masters degree in computational physics, a passion for Python (and programming in general), and enjoy other hobbies such as woodworking and machining.
+I have a great interest in and appreciation for design, especially optimizing products for performance and simplicity.

+I am also fascinated by the natural world, and sought an education in physics in pursuit of understanding it.
+Over the course of doing so, I developed foundations in mathematics, programming, and computational methods.

+I aspire to contribute to the sustainability and stability of society, hopefully creating interesting things along the way.
+You can typically find me equal parts enthralled and frustrated trying to solve some obscure problem.